rbouqueau/TTML_in_MP4_DASH_statement/README.md

 #### Need for TTML post-processing

-In above workflow it may be difficult for tools that have only simple TTML capabilities, to process a TTML document for the purpose of creating small, self contained, non overlapping TTML documents.
+In above workflow it may be difficult for tools that have only simple TTML capabilities, to process a TTML document for the purpose of creating small, self contained, non-timewise-overlapping TTML documents.
 The example below shows a TTML document with successive `p` elements overlapping in time.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>